Nicholas Christakis: Advocacy for free expression

-Yale Halloween controversy
+Yale Halloween case

-In 2015, Christakis and his wife, Erika, were involved in a controversy related to Halloween costumes at Yale University.
+In 2015, Christakis and his wife, Erika, were involved in a case arising from advice about Halloween costumes at Yale University.
 In October of that year, the Intercultural Affairs Council at Yale (a group of fourteen administrators) sent an email to undergraduates that recommended students be careful when choosing Halloween outfits, suggesting they avoid various sorts of costumes incorporating potentially offensive elements and including a link to a Pinterest page with recommended and non-recommended costumes.
 In response, Erika (a lecturer on early childhood education at the Yale Child Study Center) wrote an email on October 29 on the role of free expression in universities.
 She argued, from a developmental perspective, that students might wish to consider whether administrators should provide guidance on Halloween attire or whether students would prefer to "dress themselves".
 She noted that her husband's advice was that "if you don't like a costume someone is wearing, look away, or tell them you are offended.
 Talk to each other.
 Free speech and the ability to tolerate offense are the hallmarks of a free and open society".

-Christakis' e-mail played a role in protests on campus that received national attention in the United States.
+This e-mail played a role in protests on campus that received national attention in the United States.
 Christakis and his wife were criticized by some students for placing "the burden of confrontation, education, and maturity on the offended".
 Other students, however, pointed out that Erika Christakis was defending the rights to free expression of all Yale students and expressing confidence in them and in their capacity to discuss and confront such issues among themselves.

-During the controversy, students "[asked President] Salovey to remove Nicholas and Erika Christakis from their positions at the helm of Silliman College", and over 400 faculty members signed a letter on the broader issue of supporting "greater diversity".
-Ninety-one Yale faculty members signed a letter supporting the Christakises, and this letter noted that the couple themselves distinguished support for freedom of expression from supporting the content of such expression (the Christakises had noted that they would find many of the same costumes offensive as some students would).
-Christakis stepped down from his role at Silliman College eight months later, at the end of the academic year, a step The Atlantic later decried (noting "When Yale's history is written, they should be regarded as collateral damage harmed by people who abstracted away their humanity").
+During the episode, some students "[asked President] Salovey to remove Nicholas and Erika Christakis from their positions at the helm of Silliman College", and, in a separate development, over 400 faculty members signed a letter on the broader issue of supporting "greater diversity".
+Ninety-one Yale faculty members signed a different letter supporting the Christakises, and this letter noted that the couple themselves distinguished support for freedom of expression from supporting the content of such expression (the Christakises had noted that they would find many of the same costumes offensive as some students would).
+Christakis stepped down from his role at Silliman College eight months later, at the end of the academic year, a step The Atlantic later decried (noting "when Yale's history is written, they should be regarded as collateral damage harmed by people who abstracted away their humanity").